-Table 2 shows the expenses and revenues of Utica IDA and is presented on the accrual basis.
+Table 2 shows the expenses and revenues of Utica IDA and is presented on the accrual basis of accounting.
 Revenues vary from year to year based upon economic activity within the City of Utica.
-Expenses for 2017 included approximately \$35,000 for environmental consulting and \$62,000 for economic consulting.
+Revenue for 2020 was significantly less than 2019 due to significant decrease in property sales and income from administration fees.
+Revenue for 2019 was greater than 2018 due to significant property sales and higher administration fees income.